scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Phantasmal Blades
 *3rd Level*
-- **Casting Time:** 7 AP
+- **Casting Time:** 8 AP
 - **Range:** 10
 - **Duration:** instant
 - **Damage Type:** Force

 Launch a series of arcane swords at a target.
-Roll a spellcasting roll vs targets defense.
-The target removes 1 die from his defense roll for every crit rolled in spellcasting.
-On success deal 3 wounds.
+The target makes a Strength save vs your spellcasting, taking 3 wounds on fail.

 Add a wound and proficiency die for every level past 3rd.